"Life is really simple, but we insist on making it complicated."

 Leave It All Behind – Just Be

 The teaching isn’t the truth itself—it’s a tool pointing you toward it.
 Once you realize your true nature, the need for teachings naturally falls away.
 Bliss and liberation aren’t things to achieve—they are your very essence.
-When you stop resisting and align with the natural flow of life, peace naturally arises.
+When you stop resisting and align with the natural flow of life, contentment naturally arises.
 Nothing was ever missing.
 There’s nothing to fix.

 As you recognize this inner bliss, notice how life’s problems begin to lose their grip.
 When you live your life without resistance, you naturally experience equanimity—a balanced state where you no longer mind what happens and move with life as it unfolds.
+Once you recognize this peace within, nothing can ever really disturb you again.

 This doesn’t mean you stop living or become passive.
 You’ll keep doing what you’re meant to do—only with far greater clarity, ease, and effectiveness.
 You don’t need to be in a constant pursuit of self-improvement or endless seeking.
 It’s mostly the same stuff repeated over and over.